lascar-pacagi/MrCoder/content/compiler/minijava/introduction.en.md

 {{%expand "Does this code compile?" %}}
 This code doesn't compile.
 Indeed, the return type is not used to differentiate methods.
-Therefore, even if the methods on lines 2 and 6 have different types, because they have the same name and the same parameters, this is not overloading and so we have an error.
+Therefore, even if the methods on lines 2 and 6 have different return types, because they have the same name and the same parameters, this is not overloading and so we have an error.
 {{% /expand%}}